36th Rescue Squadron

 The 36th Rescue Squadron at Fairchild Air Force Base, Washington is part of the 58th Operations Group.
 It was formerly part of the 336th Training Group at Fairchild.
 It operates Bell UH-1N Twin Huey aircraft conducting search and rescue missions in support of the US Air Force Survival School.
 The squadron was redesignated as the 36th Rescue Squadron on 14 August 2015.

 The squadron was first activated in Japan during the Korean War and earned a Distinguished Unit Citation and a Republic of Korea Presidential Unit Citation for its rescue missions during that war.
-It continued rescue operations in the Northern Pacific until 1972, except for a brief inactive period from 1960 tp 1961.
+It continued rescue operations in the Northern Pacific until 1972, except for a brief inactive period from 1960 to 1961.
 The squadron has performed its current mission since activating in 1993 as the 36th Rescue Flight.

 Mission

 The primary mission of the 36th Rescue Squadron is to support the USAF Survival School through helicopter operations, to support the National Search and Rescue Plan by providing assistance to local authorities, and to provide the Department of Defense with qualified crewmembers.

 The 36th also conducts search and rescue and aeromedical evacuation missions in a four-state region, from the Cascades in Washington to the Rockies in western Montana.
 The unit has the only hoist-equipped aircraft and Night Vision Goggle-qualified aircrews in the Inland Northwest.
 It conducts missions at all times of day.
 Because of its area of responsibility, these are sometimes flown at high altitude, testing the edges of the squadron's Hueys in areas inaccessible by ground vehicle.